NOAA-PSL/score-monitoring/README.md

 To register values, update the appropriate function in *db-registration.py* and run the script using python3.
 Values which need to be updated by the user are flagged with a comment *#USER DEFINED VARIABLES* and closed with *#END USER DEFINED VARIABLES*.

+Experiment metadata will need to be registered once before storing any other data connected to the experiment.
+Experiment name and wallclock start are used as references and are pulled from the .env file for consistency.

+Storage location metadata will need to registered when using a new bucket for the first time or a different key within a bucket for the first time, i.e. if changing any of the values referenced in the .env instead of the script.

+File type metadata will need to be registered if a different file type is being used for the file count script.

+Metric type metadata will need to be registered when harvesting new metrics, such as using the inc_logs script or when a new harvester functionality is added.

 Depending on which values need to be registered, the user must first comment/uncomment function calls in the main() function as found below:

 ```